Life in Outer Space and the UFO Phonenomena

 It was already known that one of Saturn’s moons – Enceladus has oceans, but its Cassini spacecraft just recently found that its oceans contain the element phosphorus, which is a key chemical element in the building blocks of life.

-This brings us one step closed to finding out if life exists right in our own backyard.
+This brings us one step closer to finding out if life exists right in our own backyard.

 But what about intelligent life?